Quantization for Semipositive Adjoint Line Bundles: Introduction

 We briefly describe the structure of the paper.

 In Section~2 we collect the necessary background from pluripotential theory, following \cite{BEGZ,BBGZ,DDL18,DDL18L1}.
 We also recall the basic variational formulas for \(E_\theta\).

 Section~3 is devoted to Bergman measures and quantized Monge--Amp\`ere energies in the adjoint setting.
-We prove basic properties of $B_{L^k,u}$ and $E_k(u)$ and discuss their variational formula.
-Next, we recall the positivity of direct images à la Berndtsson–P\u{a}un \cite{BerndtssonPositivity1,BerndtssonPositivity2,BP08,PT18} and the relation with convexity of $E_k$ along weak geodesics.
-Finally, we recall Berman’s local holomorphic Morse inequalities and the convergence of Bergman measures at equilibrium, adapting the arguments of \cite{Ber09,BB10} to our adjoint framework.
+We establish basic properties of \(B_u^k\) and \(E_k(u)\), discuss their variational formulas, and adapt the arguments of \cite{Ber09,BB10} to prove the convergence of Bergman measures at equilibrium in the adjoint setting.

-Section 4 is the new input in our argument.
-We prove the the comparison Theorem (Theorem \ref{Bergman kernel comparison}).
-This follows from choosing peak sections with asymptotically optimal $L^\infty$-control from a pointwise semi-classical Ohsawa--Takegoshi type extension theorem for powers of an ample line bundle (Theorem \ref{Pointwise Semi-Classical OT}).
-We also discuss the relation of Theorem \ref{Pointwise Semi-Classical OT} with recent work of Finski \cite[Theorem 1.10]{Finski1}.
-We also present a local Morse inequality in ample twisting setting.
+Section~4 contains the main new input.
+We prove the comparison theorem (Theorem~\ref{Bergman kernel comparison}), based on the construction of peak sections with asymptotically optimal \(L^\infty\)-control (cf.\ Lemma~\ref{semi-classical Ohsawa--Takegoshi}), and derive the corresponding local Morse inequality in the ample twisting setting.